What are Your Pronouns? Examining Gender Pronoun Usage on Twitter: Background

 \subsection{Gender Identity and Pronouns}

 \textit{Gender} is a deeply rooted societal concept that many believe to be determined by \textit{sex} at birth \cite{pew2022americans,pew2022attitudes}.
 But while \textit{sex} is a biological state, \textit{gender} is an identity that can be \textit{either} male or female, \textit{neither} male nor female, somewhere in between, or something else altogether \cite{marwick2013gender}.
 Gender identity also need not be immutable or singular \cite{keyes2018misgendering,keyes2021you}.
-The common social understanding of gender maps directly from physiology and dictates how people of each sex should manifest in terms of behavior, personality, psychology, language use, capabilities, physical abilities, and intellectual capacities, conventionally landing either in masculinity or femininity \cite{deaux1985sex,marwick2013gender,goffman1977arrangement,wolf2000emotional,witt2010self}.
+The common social understanding of gender maps directly from physiology and dictates how people of each sex should behave, conventionally landing either in masculinity or femininity \cite{deaux1985sex,marwick2013gender,goffman1977arrangement,wolf2000emotional,witt2010self}.
 The existence of other arrangements of gender threatens this notion of well-defined boundaries of sex and gender \cite{stryker2013transgender}, defying gender norms deeply reinforced from popular culture to everyday discourse \cite{gauntlett2008media,cameron1998gender}.
 As such, gender nonconforming people face discrimination and stigma.
 One of the most devastating social phenomena is the high rates of suicide and depression among the marginalized LGBTQ+ community \cite{haas2010suicide,rotondi2012depression,budge2013anxiety,toomey2018transgender}, aggravated by targeted hate crimes and systematic violence against gender-nonconforming people \cite{hrc2020epidemic,cnn2020florida,gyamerah2021experiences}.
-Recognizing gender pronouns beyond the binary categories is a crucial step towards gender equity and inclusivity \cite{convo2021what,brown2020makes,knutson2019recommended,moser2019gender,parks2016gender}.
+Recognizing non-binary gender pronouns is a crucial step towards gender equity and inclusivity \cite{convo2021what,brown2020makes,knutson2019recommended,moser2019gender,parks2016gender}.
 Using a person's correct pronouns shows respect and validation for their chosen gender identity and self-representation \cite{parks2016gender,knutson2019recommended}.
-In this work, we utilize users' self-disclosed gender pronouns as a proxy to measure expressions of gender identity on social media.
+In this work, we utilize users' self-disclosed gender pronouns as a proxy for expressions of gender identity.